 Tips For Buying

-A Speciality Of Guangxi
+A specialty of Guangxi

 To reap the many benefits of golden monk fruit, you need to learn how to prepare it.
-It can’t be simpler: break the fruit open and put a quarter of it in a teapot.
-Fill it with hot water of about 80°C — don’t use boiling water, because golden monk fruit has rich sugar in it.
-Very hot water will make the liquid too sweet, killing all nuances of flavour.
+And it can’t be simpler: break the fruit open and put a quarter of it in a teapot.
+Fill it with hot water of about 80°C — don’t use boiling water, because very hot water will make the liquid too sweet, killing all nuances of flavour.
 The first brew takes a minute or so.
 As you pour out the water, its amber hue and sweet scent are wonderful.

 After that, you can adjust the brewing time according to your own preference.
 The fruit in the teapot can be discarded and replaced when its flavour is totally drawn out.
 When the weather is exceptionally hot, it’s a good idea to let the water cool and then put it in the fridge so you can enjoy a cup of perfectly chilled nectar later.
 From the perspective of traditional Chinese medicine, however, not everyone is suited to consume monk fruit.
 Its cool temperament is especially hazardous to flu patients.
 Consult a practitioner before you proceed.

 This article was written by Joe Chan and translated by Vincent Leung.
 Click here to read the original version of this story.